-This collection of five articles has successfully spanned the gamut, with contributions from very different fields such as anthropology, sociology, cultural psychology, behavioural and cognitive sciences and linguistics, to theory, arts and culture, borders and border experiences, to health and racial inequalities in migration research.
+This collection of four articles has successfully spanned the gamut, with contributions from very different fields such as anthropology, sociology, cultural psychology, behavioural and cognitive sciences and linguistics, to theory, arts and culture, borders and border experiences, to health and racial inequalities in migration research.
 As in the conference, these papers have reached across disciplinary boundaries not only in terms of their content but also in how they were written.

 In the paper “We are all migrants”, Jaan Valsiner examines, from the perspective of cultural psychology of semiotic dynamics, the process of becoming and being a “migrant” or “counter-migrant” by looking at the relation between the people who become migrants and those who do not.